 John read Philosophy, Politics and Economics as an open exhibitioner at St. Edmund Hall, Oxford University where he gained an M.A..
 He also has an M.A. in Law from City University in London and an LL.M. from George Washington University in Washington, D.C.

-In addition to the English Bar, John is admitted to practice law in the District of Columbia, USA, and the Kingdom of Cambodia, and he has been admitted to the Bar of Gibraltar and the Kigali Bar (Rwanda) to argue individual cases.
-He has also argued cases before the European Court of Justice and the African Court on Human Rights (in the Konate v Burkina Faso case).
+In addition to the English Bar, John is admitted to practice law in the District of Columbia, USA, and the Kingdom of Cambodia.
+He has been admitted to the Bars of Gibraltar, Kosovo and Rwanda to argue individual cases.
+He has also argued cases before the European Court of Justice and, recently, the African Court on Human Rights (Konate v Burkina Faso).

 From 1999 to 2001, John worked for White and Case in Paris, practicing in international commercial arbitration and also lecturing, in French, at the Law Clinic of Paris (Université de Paris-I).